empathyco/platform-dockerizeyourlife/README.md

 Create a Dockerfile that do the following.

-1) clone the following repo.
+1) clone a repo

-2) find all files that have the word "empathy"

-3) Compress them
+2) build if it has dockerfile

 4) Create a pdf with the list of files compress

 5) Create a container that server the file.

+6) Creat a html/pdf report with old the steps

 You can push you images to